Pothulapati/website/content/blog/copilot.md

 ## 2. Betting only on OpenAI Models

 I guess being owned by Microsoft has its problems too (who would've thought).
 They completely focused on OpenAI models, while Claude Sonnet was **literally killing it** with code.
-It's hard to understate how many leaps and bounds better Sonnet is compared to OpenAI GPT models.
+It's hard to overstate how many leaps and bounds better Sonnet is compared to OpenAI GPT models.
 (The O1 models could now probably compete, but it's kind of too late for that as the *vibes* have been set)

 This meant Copilot was essentially quite bad, and users were starting to use Claude directly and tools like Cody more, as they wanted Sonnet for anything code-related.